FreeX

 FreeX GmbH (usually styled freeX) was a German aircraft manufacturer based in Lenggries and previously located in Egling.
 The company specialized in the design and manufacture of paragliders in the form of ready-to-fly aircraft.

-The company was founded about 1994 and seems to gone out of business in about 2013.
+The company was founded about 1994 and seems to gone out of business in about 2013, as the website started returning database errors.

 FreeX was a Gesellschaft mit beschränkter Haftung, a limited liability company.

 The company produced a wide range of paragliders, including the competition Arrow, intermediate Blade, Moon and Blast, the mountaineering descent FXT wing, the two-place Gemini and the beginner Joker.

 Aircraft

 Summary of aircraft built by FreeX: